tonyshumlh/food_price_tracker_dashboard_streamlit/README.md

 # Food Price Tracker <img src="img/logo_1.png" align="right" width=125 height=125 alt="" />

-** The web application is a revised version of the [Group project](https://github.com/UBC-MDS/DSCI-532_2024_19_food-price-tracker) with different segmentations using Python package [Streamlit](https://docs.streamlit.io/) **
+** The web application is a revised version of the [Group project](https://github.com/UBC-MDS/DSCI-532_2024_19_food-price-tracker) with enhanced segmentations and functionalities using Python package [Streamlit](https://docs.streamlit.io/) **

-Visualize and compare regional price trends from countries across the world.
+Visualize and compare regional price trends across different regions worldwide.

 ## Welcome

-Thank you for visiting the Food Price Tracker project repository!
+Welcome to the Food Price Tracker project repository!
-The project aims to provide an intuitive, interactive data visualization platform for drawing food price insights and enhancing cross-sector collaboration to address worldwide food-related challenges.
+The project is dedicated to providing an intuitive and interactive data visualization platform aimed at offering insights into food price trends globally.
-Our project makes use of the Global Food Prices dataset, openly available via [The Humanitarian Data Exchange (HDX)](https://data.humdata.org/dataset/global-wfp-food-prices).
+By leveraging the Global Food Prices dataset, which is openly accessible via [The Humanitarian Data Exchange (HDX)](https://data.humdata.org/dataset/global-wfp-food-prices), the platform facilitates cross-sector collaboration to address various food-related challenges.
-This dataset originates from the World Food Programme Price Database and includes pricing for items such as maize, rice, beans, fish, and sugar.
+This dataset originates from the World Food Programme Price Database and encompasses pricing information for essential items such as maize, rice, beans, fish, and sugar.

-We invite you to utilize our Food Price Tracker and welcome any contributions towards its enhancement.
+We invite you to explore our Food Price Tracker and encourage contributions to enhance its functionality and utility.
+Thank you!

 ## Motivation and Purpose

-Access to reliable food pricing information is crucial for informed decision-making in public policymaking and business strategy.
-However, we observed a lack of open, easy-to-use online platforms providing comprehensive global trends of food price with regional details.
-Key challenges identified include 1) scattered and unorganized regional data requiring technical expertise to navigate, and 2) existing platforms being unintuitive for non-technical stakeholders for effective daily use.
+Access to reliable food pricing information is essential for making informed decisions in public policymaking and business strategy.
+However, we have observed a lack of accessible online platforms offering comprehensive global food price trends with regional details.
+The main challenges identified include scattered and unorganized regional data which often require technical expertise to navigate effectively, and existing platforms that are not user-friendly for non-technical stakeholders.

-To address this, we have developed this interactive platform for global food price trends with regional resolution.
-Our platform aims to empower stakeholders with insights for informed decision-making on food prices worldwide.
-We wish to enhance collaboration across sectors to address food-related challenges on a global scale.
+To tackle these challenges, we have developed an interactive platform for tracking global food price trends with regional resolution.
+Our platform aims to empower stakeholders with insights to make informed decisions regarding food prices worldwide.
+We seek to foster collaboration across sectors to address food-related challenges on a global scale.

 ## Contributors